 |Servings: 6 to 8|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This popular recipe for collard greens comes from the Minas Gerais region of Brazil, an area explored in 2016 by Anthony Bourdain for his show Parts Unknown.
-Africans contributed to Minas Gerais’s culinary which is rich in garlic and onion.
-Iconic Brazilian were actually brought to the country by African slaves.
+Africans contributed to Minas Gerais’s culinary identity, making it rich in garlic and onion.
+Several iconic Brazilian dishes were actually brought to the country by enslaved Africans.